Evomo/evomoExampleApp/README.md

-# exampleApp
+# Doku Evomo MotionAI SDK + exampleApp
-Documentation and example app X-Code project to show the usage of the Evomo MotionAI SDK.
+Documentation and repo for the example app X-Code project to show the usage of the Evomo MotionAI SDK.

 ## TheEvomo MotionAI SDK
 ### Functionality